What Should I Bring To A Portrait Session?

 17. Props

-Have some fun and bring some props to your portrait session!
-These can be clothing accessories or items that help tell the story of your photos.
 Seniors should bring props that show off their hobbies and extracurricular activities.
-If you’re doing branding portraits, then bring along the tools that help you do the job!
+If you’re doing branding portraits, bring along the tools that help you do the job!
 Or, be silly and bring some props to be goofy.
-Getting your portrait taken should not be a stuffy experience.
+Getting your picture taken should not be a stuffy experience.
 Have some fun!